 Learn about the structure & function of the integumentary system of the cat.
 Including, the skin: structure & function.
 Claws, hair/fur structure & function; retractable claws, dermis & epidermis.
 Subcutaneous tissues; secretory glands, self-grooming.
 Students will be able to identify how the integumentary system is structured to meet its function for the cat.

-Learn about the Daily Health Check & how to recognise common health problems in the cat, this chapter includes: Feline welfare, the 5 Freedoms, Animal Welfare Act (2006), handling, basic behaviour, signs of illness and recognising common feline health problems including: FUS, abscess, cystitis, hairballs, renal failure, acute abdomen, poisoning and parasitic infections.
+Learn about the Daily Health Check & how to recognise common health problems in the cat, this unit includes: Feline welfare, the 5 Freedoms, Animal Welfare Act (2006), handling, basic behaviour, signs of illness and recognising common feline health problems including: FUS, abscess, cystitis, hairballs, renal failure, acute abdomen, poisoning and parasitic infections.

-In this module of the feline first aid course, you will learn about the basic principles of first aid for felines and how to preserve life and prevent further pain and stress until professional treatment is available.
+In this unit of the feline first aid course, you will learn about the basic principles of first aid for felines and how to preserve life and prevent further pain and stress until professional treatment is available.

 Understand how to manage first aid treatment of a range of common injuries to the cat including: Eye injury, punctures/bite injuries; cuts & grazes; how to treat for shock, trauma or distress, monitoring vital signs: heart rate, respiratory rate, blood flow, poisons and road traffic incidents.